Do You Tip in Amsterdam?

 If you order at the bar, look for a tip jar and add a few euros per person for the evening.

-This is where it gets personal for me.
-My father was a taxi driver, and I can tell you they are among the lowest-paid workers in the Netherlands.
+My father was a taxi driver, and I can tell you they are among the lowest-paid workers in the Netherlands, even though fares seems outrageously expensive.

 Tip your driver a standard tip of 10% of the final price, and 15-20% if the driver was extra helpful and friendly.